zachphillips/zachphillips.github.com/_posts/2010-02-03-proclaimed-abstinence-only-breakthrough-study-is-self-gratifying.markdown

 > Sex education classes that focus on encouraging children to remain abstinent can persuade a significant proportion to delay sexual activity, researchers reported Monday in a landmark [study](http://archpedi.ama-assn.org/cgi/content/short/164/2/152?home) that could have major implications for U.S. efforts to protect young people against unwanted pregnancies and sexually transmitted diseases.

-Only about a third of sixth- and seventh-graders who completed an abstinence-focused program started having sex within the next two years, researchers found.
+> Only about a third of sixth- and seventh-graders who completed an abstinence-focused program started having sex within the next two years, researchers found.
 Nearly half of the students who attended other classes, including ones that combined information about abstinence and contraception, became sexually active.

-The findings are the first clear evidence that an abstinence program could work.
+> The findings are the first clear evidence that an abstinence program could work.

-—Rob Stein, _T__he Washington Post_
+> —Rob Stein, _The Washington Post_

 Okay, so I'm going to step right over all of the initial shadiness about the study (why 12 and 13-year-olds?, what does _abstinence-focused _mean?, apparently this was a totally new technique with new role-playing games?, condoms weren't disparaged?, why was this study on black children only?) and I'll just hand them totally reasonable, scientific, slam-dunk answers to all these questions.
 Still, we're left with one glaring flaw: What is the point of sex-education?